GENERAL SERVICE REGULATIONS

 3.2.
 Issuance of Certificates of Accreditation: When an organization has been accredited by the Commission and has paid all relevant fees, a certificate of accreditation shall be issued to that organization.

-3.3 Ownership of Certificates of Accreditation: Certificates of Accreditation shall remain the property of EAHEA and must be returned to EAHEA upon termination of the membership represented by the certificate.
+3.3.
+Ownership of Certificates of Accreditation: Certificates of Accreditation shall remain the property of EAHEA and must be returned to EAHEA upon the termination of the membership represented by the certificate.